jsthomas/jsthomas.github.io/content/ocaml-shell.md

 some simple commands like `/usr/bin/ls -lah`.

 In order to get output redirection and `&` to work, I realized I would need to upgrade the program's parsing capabilities.
-At this point I switched from representing user input with a `string list` to a variant type:
+I switched from representing user input with a `string list` to a variant type:

 ```ocaml
 type exec = {